 Business Attorney as Business Partner and Consultant

 Partnering with a law firm such as Horenstein Law Group will allow you to plan and fine-tune your exit strategy with experienced business lawyers.
 Our business lawyers will work with you on obtaining a business valuation, which can be included in an offering memorandum.
 Additional information in the offering memorandum can include profit and loss statements, tax returns, cash flows, and other financial statements.
-The offering memorandum is then used as the marketing materials in finding the right buyer.
+The offering memorandum is then used as the marketing material in finding the right buyer.
 Potential buyers can include third parties, private equity companies, employees, or family members.
 It is important to keep in mind that what your business is worth to you may not always be reflected in the valuation and sale price.
 Business valuations are affected by the general health of the overall real estate and business markets and economy.
 The value of a business with a solid customer base and clearly defined growth trends can be affected by unforeseen circumstances.
-Sales prices can be based on valuations but can also be negotiated between the seller and buyer based on factors such as the value of intellectual property, discoveries during due diligence, market trends, the value of receivables in progress and seller financing.
+Sales prices can be based on valuations but can also be negotiated between the seller and buyer based on factors such as the value of the intellectual property, discoveries during due diligence, market trends, the value of receivables in progress, and seller financing.